Hassaan-Javed/gowtham-video-trimmer-fork/README.md

 _Forked from [a914‑gowtham/android‑video‑trimmer](https://github.com/a914‑gowtham/android‑video‑trimmer) (Apache 2.0)._

-*This version re‑integrates FFmpeg‑Kit*
+*This version removes FFmpeg‑Kit and uses LiTr instead*

 # Android-video-trimmer

-##### Helps to trim local videos with many customizations on Android applications using exoplayer2 and FFmpeg
+##### Helps to trim local videos with many customizations on Android applications using exoplayer2 and LiTr

 ![](https://github.com/a914-gowtham/Android-video-trimmer/blob/master/demo.gif)